 VSS_LINEAR_CONTROLLER, and the

 Nonlinear Controller Subsystem block is associated with the variant object,

 Signal connections are not allowed in the Variant Subsystem.
 Simulink programmatically wires up the Inport and Outport blocks to the active variant when simulating the model.

-in the base workspace and then simulate the model.
+VSS_MODE=1 in the global workspace and then simulate the model.

-in the base workspace and then simulate the model.
+VSS_MODE=2 in the global workspace and then simulate the model.

 1. Enumerations: MATLAB enumeration classes can be used to improve readability in the conditions of the variant object.

-This example uses the following variables which are defined in the MATLAB base workspace:
+This example uses following variables which are defined in the MATLAB global workspace: